Stochastic Convergence Rates and Applications of Adaptive Quadrature in Bayesian Inference

 \subsection{Example: Zero-Inflated Geostatistical Binomial Regression}

-\citet{geostatlowresource} introduce a zero-inflated geostatistical binomial regression model, where both the incidence rates and zero-inflation probabilities depend on latent spatial processes.
-They use frequentist inference to fit this challenging model, which they argue is of substantial importance in the mapping of tropical diseases.
-Here we fit a similar model using Bayesian inference to a dataset of subjects who tested positive for a tropical disease in villages in Nigeria and Cameroon \citep{loaloazero}.
+\citet{geostatlowresource} introduce a zero-inflated geostatistical binomial regression model, where both the incidence rate and suitability of infection (zero-inflation probability) varies spatially.
+They argue that such models are of substantial importance in the mapping of tropical diseases, and make frequentist inferences for the parameters of interest.
+Here we make Bayesian inferences for the spatial patterns in indidence and suitability of infection of a tropical disease in Nigeria and Cameroon, based on a dataset of subjects who tested positive in $n=190$ villages in this region \citep{loaloazero}.
 Data are obtained from the \texttt{loaloa} object in the \texttt{geostatsp} package \citep{geostatsp}.
-A simpler model that does not allow for zero-inflation has been fit using INLA \citep{geostatsp} as well as \MCMC{} and maximum likelihood \citep{prevmap}. {For detailed comparisons of these to \AGHQ{} fit using the approximations of \cref{subsec:marginallaplace}, see the corresponding vignette for the \texttt{aghq} package \citep{aghqsoftware}.} The model is not compatible with the INLA procedure, although it is compatible with that of \citet{noeps} as discussed in \cref{sec:highdimexamples}.
-To our knowledge, no Bayesian implementation of the zero-inflated model using a method other than \AGHQ{} exists at this time.
+A simpler model that does not allow for zero-inflation has been fit using INLA \citep{geostatsp} as well as \MCMC{} and maximum likelihood \citep{prevmap}.
+To our knowledge, no previous Bayesian implementation of this zero-inflated model exists.